 OVERVIEW: The Annenberg Foundation is a family foundation based in California, and awards grants in several different categories including animal welfare.
 It prioritizes organizations that serve Los Angeles, Orange, Riverside, San Bernardino and Ventura Counties.
 Agencies beyond the Greater LA region can also apply for a grant.

-IP TAKE: Annenberg, first and foremost, concentrates on Greater Los Angeles, and nonprofits operating in this area should take advantage of opportunities to partner with this outstanding funder and community visionary.
+IP TAKE: Annenberg concentrates on Greater Los Angeles, and nonprofits operating in this area should take advantage of opportunities to partner with this funder and community visionary.
 Grantmaking is very competitive.

 PROFILE: The Annenberg Foundation was founded in 1989 by Walter Annenberg with about $1.2 billion of wealth from his media enterprise, based in Pennsylvania.
 While it was primarily an East Coast funder at first, it gradually began to focus more on the West Coast.
 Walter Anneberg, former Ambassador to the Court of St. James from 1969 to 1974, enjoyed a distinguished career as a publisher, broadcaster, diplomat and philanthropist.
 He was President and Chairman of the Board for Triangle Publications, which included TV Guide and Seventeen magazine, as well as radio and TV stations nationwide.
 Following the death of wife Leonore in 2009 (Walter passed in 2002), the new head of the foundation Wallis Annenberg relocated it to the Los Angeles area.
 The foundation supports several initiatives, arts and culture, community, education, health and wellness, global issues, military veterans, and nonprofit development.